adobkin/libcapn/README.md

 }
 ```

-> <p style="color: red">Each push environment will issue a different token(s) for the same device or computer.
+>Each push environment will issue a different token(s) for the same device or computer.
 The device token(s) for production
 is different from the development one.
-If you are using a production mode, you must use a production token(s) and vice versa. </p>
+If you are using a production mode, you must use a production token(s) and vice versa

 #### Send